 As stated above, Venice is made up of 118 islands and 150 canals, so it’s impossible to explore the entire destination on foot.
 Having a boat to take us around Venice as well as along some of the other islands like Lido and Murano gives a broader view of the destination.

 And it doesn’t hurt that on board there is Prosecco and delicious “cicchetti,” the Venetian equivalent of Spanish tapas.
-While it’s a romantic tour for Andy and I — especially with the Dolomite Mountain views — as a solo traveler I can’t help but recognize its appeal for solo travelers.
+While it’s a romantic tour for Andy and I — especially with the Dolomite Mountain views — as a solo traveler I can’t help but recognize its appeal for solo travelers in Italy.
 A small group setting laced with booze and architecture is a great way to meet other travelers.

 8. Cicchetti-Hop In The Jewish Ghetto